danbrakeley/bs/README.md

 - Common File/Folder helpers, like Exists, IsFile, IsDir, Getwd, Chdir, Mkdir, MkdirAll, Remove, RemoveAll, etc
 - Global error handler that allows most `bs` commands to not require exlicit error handling
   - This mimics bash's `set -e`, where any error results in a panic
-  - Panic behavior is overridable, in case you need to do some cleanup or whatever
+  - The default "panic" behavior is overridable via a call to `SetErrorHandler`.

 ## Example